 Bad Site Search

-Missing or Hidden Contact Information
+Missing Contact Information

-Lack of Engaging Content: Videos, Etc.
+Engaging Content: Videos, Etc.

-Poor or Hidden Social Sharing Buttons
+Poor Social Sharing Buttons

-Social media is a vital aspect of ecommerce–and ignoring it can be the downfall of any ecommerce site.
+Social media is a vital aspect of ecommerce and ignoring it can be the downfall of any ecommerce site.
 A successful ecommerce site allows customers to share items they wish to or have purchased.
-Social sharing can result in additional conversions–and by making this process easy, you can increase your web presence as well.
+Social sharing can result in additional conversions, and by making this process easy, you can increase your web presence as well.